-Some people want to know the details about their care.
+Some people want to know all the details about their care.
 Others prefer to know as little as possible.
-Some patients want their family members to make most of their decisions.
+Some patients want to make all the decisions, while others want family members to make most of their decisions.
 What would you prefer?
 Decide what you want to know, how much you want to know, and when you’ve heard enough.
 Choose the amount of information that is most comfortable for you, and tell your doctor and family members.
 Ask that they follow your wishes.

 - Pain or other symptoms

 Some people assume that there will always be severe pain with advanced cancer.
 This does not have to be the case.
 Pain can be managed throughout the course of the disease.
 People whose pain is managed are able to focus on enjoying life.
 They can sleep better, enjoy friends and family, and focus on the daily activities they enjoy It’s important to be honest and open about your pain.
 Tell your doctors if and where you have pain.

 Some family members may have trouble coping with your cancer prognosis.
 They may not want to know how far the disease has advanced or how much time doctors think you have.
 If you feel comfortable, ask your family members how much they want to know about your condition.
 Then let your health care team know their wishes.
 Do this as soon as possible.
 It will help avoid conflicts or distress among your loved ones.
 If you haven't done so already, it is important to fill out advance directives.